Cruz Pérez Cuéllar

 Cruz Pérez Cuéllar (born 16 January 1969) is a Mexican politician affiliated with the National Regeneration Movement (Morena).
-In 2018, he was elected to the Senate from Chihuahua for the 64th and 65th Legislatures of Congress (2018–2024).
-He later took leave from the Senate and was elected Mayor of Ciudad Juárez on 6 June 2021.
+In 2018, he was elected to the Senate from Chihuahua for the 64th and 65th sessions of Congress (2018–2024).
+He later took leave from the Senate and was elected mayor of Ciudad Juárez on 6 June 2021.

 Early life and education

 Pérez Cuéllar was born in Ciudad Juárez, Chihuahua, on 16 January 1969.
 He studied law at the Universidad Autónoma de Ciudad Juárez (UACJ) while also owning a jewelry store known as La Colonial.
 During this time, he became active in student organizations and joined the National Action Party (PAN) in 1988.

 Political career

 National Action Party

-In 1991, Pérez Cuéllar coordinated the PAN federal deputy campaign in Chihuahua's fourth district.
-Three years later, he was elected to the LVI Legislature of the Mexican Congress as a federal deputy, serving on seven commissions, including Youth Matters and Border Matters.
+In 1991, Pérez Cuéllar coordinated the PAN's congressional campaign in Chihuahua's 4th district.
+Three years later, he was elected to a plurinominal seat in the Chamber of Deputies for the 56th Congress, during which he served on seven commissions, including Youth Matters and Border Matters.
 He also became part of the municipal committee for the PAN in Ciudad Juárez and later the secretary of organization for the PAN in Chihuahua.
-Between 1997 and 1998, he served as state party secretary general.
+Between 1997 and 1998, he served as state party general secretary.

-In 1998, Pérez Cuéllar was elected to the Chihuahua state legislature, leading the PAN caucus.
-In 2000, he was elected state party head, resigning in 2003 ahead of a campaign for mayor of Ciudad Juárez.
+In 1998, Pérez Cuéllar was elected to the Congress of Chihuahua, leading the PAN caucus.
+In 2000, he was elected state party head, but resigned in 2003 ahead of a campaign for mayor of Ciudad Juárez.

-From 2006 to 2009, he returned to the Chamber of Deputies in the LX Legislature, representing Chihuahua's third district.
+From 2006 to 2009, he returned to the Chamber of Deputies in the 60th Congress, representing Chihuahua's 3rd district.
 In 2008, he again became leader of the state party.
 In 2012, he sought but did not obtain the PAN nomination for the Senate.